-Confusion’s food is globally inspired, with everything from wraps and burgers, to Indian platters, spring rolls and 1,000 layer tofu on the menu.
-Expect a vibrant selection, all 100% vegan, dairy free, egg free, and cruelty free.
-A plant-based diet has never been quite so appealing and accessible.
-The range of healthy, yet hearty lunch offerings will please even the most stead-fast carnivores.
-Our favourite dishes include the Tandoori Hedgehog Mushroom Quesadilla, with Salsa and Guacamole ($80), Confusion’s take on the Beyond Burger served with Tofu Fries, the Hedgehog Mushroom Karage ($75), and the petite caramel vegan cheesecake ($50).
+Confusion’s food is globally inspired, with everything from Mexican tacos, American burgers, Indian platters, and Chinese spring rolls on the menu.
+Expect a vibrant selection, all 100% vegan, dairy-free, egg-free, and cruelty-free.
+The range of healthy, yet hearty lunch offerings will please even the most steadfast carnivores.
+Our favourite dishes include Confusion’s take on the Beyond Burger served with Tofu Fries, the Hedgehog Mushroom Karage ($75), and the petite caramel vegan cheesecake ($50).

 Bonus points: Confusion is also working to be as waste-free and sustainable as possible.
-All packaging used is biodegradable, and you’re invited to bring your own containers.
+All packaging used is biodegradable, and you’re invited to bring your own containers for takeaway.

 Confusion, G/F, 103, Jervois Street, Sheung Wan, Hong Kong, www.confusion.hk

 This vegetarian bar and grill is right by Discovery Bay beach, and it’s a longstanding DB favourite for long, lazy weekends.
 Run by proud animal lovers, Hemingway’s doesn’t serve any meat products – opting for alternatives like Omnipork and Beyond Burgers instead.
 The vegan nachos are crisp, cheesy and piled high, and the nutrition-packed Buddha Bowls are as colourful as they are filling.
 Grab a table under one of the big umbrellas with a book and a cocktail, or share a table with a group of friends to catch up over some beers.
 The live music at weekends, and the gin on tap is a bonus!